Breuk-AI/wordpress-mcp/FUN_FACTS.md

 ## 🎭 Behind The Scenes

 ### The Origin Story
-- **Problem**: AI Engine MCP had 2-minute delays and Varnish cache issues
+- **Problem**: Other WordPress MCP solutions had 2-minute delays and Varnish cache issues
 - **Breuk's Response**: "Why NOT build our own?"
 - **Claude's Response**: "🚀 Let's do this!"
 - **Result**: Better solution in less time than debugging would have taken